Site-to-Site Internet Traffic Control: Nimbus

+\paragrapha{Robust to packet loss} Note that our congestion measurement technique is robust to a boundary packet being lost between the \inbox and the \outbox.
+In this case, the \inbox would not get feedback for the lost boundary packet, and it would simply compute rates for the next boundary packet over a longer epoch once the next congestion ACK arrives.
-We now evaluate the accuracy of our measurement technique and its robustness to various network conditions.

-We pick 90 traces of \name's measurements from experiments in our evaluation across a range of RTTs (20ms, 50ms, 100ms) and bottleneck rates (24Mbps, 48Mbps, 96Mbps) and compute the difference between our measured value of the RTT and receive rate at each time step compared to the values at the bottleneck router.
-We plot the distribution of these differences for all of the traces in Figure~\ref{fig:micro:time-delay}.
-80\% of our RTT estimates are within 1.2ms of the actual value and 80\% of our receive rate estimates are within 4Mbps of the actual value.
+\paragrapha{Microbenchmarks} To evaluate the accuracy and robustness of this measurement technique, we picked 90 traces from our evaluation covering a range of link delays (20ms, 50ms, 100ms) and bottleneck rates (24Mbps, 48Mbps, 96Mbps), and computed the difference, at each time step, between \name's measurements (estimate) and the corresponding values measured at the bottleneck router (actual).
+In Figure~\ref{fig:micro:time-delay} we focus on the RTT measurements: the bottom plot shows the distribution of the differences, and the top plot puts it into context by showing a five second segment from a trace where the median difference matched that of the full distribution.
+In Figure~\ref{fig:micro:time-thru}, we produce the same plots for the receive rate estimates.
+In summary, 80\% of our RTT estimates were within 1.2ms of the actual value, and 80\% of our receive rate estimates were within 4Mbps of the actual value.

-To visualize how these measurements impact the behavior of the signals over time we pick an experiment for which the median difference matches that of the entire distribution and plot a five second segment of our estimates compared to the actual values in Figure~\ref{fig:micro:time-thru}. \end{Appendix} }